Buying a top-of-the-line Braun Series 9 or Philips Norelco 9000 series electric razor will cost a lot of money.

 Would that interest you?

 The Braun Series 5 5090cc is one of the best options available.
 This variant shares the same shaving head as the as the more expensive Series 7.

-If you look closely at the shaving head, the Series 7 and 5 shavers are exactly the same.
+If you look closely at the shaving head, the Series 7 and 5 shavers are precisely the same.